joezuntz/cosmosis-doc/reference/standard_library/constant_bias.rst

      -

-"Galaxy bias relates the distribution of galaxies to the underlying (dark) matter field whose skeleton they trace.
+Galaxy bias relates the distribution of galaxies to the underlying (dark) matter field whose skeleton they trace.

 The matter power spectrum of galaxies is related to that of matter by a bias: